Brief: This quick tutorial shows you how to install WeChat desktop client on Ubuntu Linux.

 Though the article has mentioned the steps, please avoid using this method.

 You can use snap in your Linux distribution to install it:

 sudo snap install electronic-wechat

 This will install WeChat client.
-Once done, launch it from the terminal by typing:
+Once done, launch it from the menu by searching for WeChat.